-If you are familiar with Microsoft Excel, you can plan out your patterns!
+Additionally, if you are familiar with Microsoft Excel, you can plan out your patterns!
 Mark off the rows on the printed sheet as you do them, so you will never lose your spot!
 G-E-N-I-U-S.

 When it comes time to “fasten off” your project, use a yarn needle instead of a hook!
 This secures your project better and reduces the chances of it potentially unraveling.

-If you have kids (or grand kids) you know how likely it is that you may get interrupted!
 To avoid losing your stitches, make the loop on your current stitch really really large.